-The health care industry is highly dependent upon many factors that have a significant effect on the future operations and financial condition of CCH.
-These factors include federal and state regulatory authorities, Medicare and Medicaid laws and regulations, health care reform initiatives, and managed care contract terms and conditions.
+The health care industry is deeply influenced by a range of external factors that significantly impact the future operations and financial condition of CCH.
+Key among these are actions by federal and state regulatory authorities, changes to Medicare and Medicaid laws and regulations, ongoing health care reform initiatives, and the evolving terms and conditions of managed care contracts.